hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 980

 O children of Adam, We have given you garments that cover your private parts and as an adornment.
-However, the garment of piety is best.
+However, the garment of piety – that is best.
 That is one of the signs of Allah, so that they may take heed.

 # 981